True Neutrality as a New Type of Flavour

 Conservation of full true number

 or all types of true flavours

-indicates to a principle that between the two left (right)-handed fermions from the families (\ref{13}), (\ref{14}), (\ref{19}) and (\ref{20}) there exists a unified force.
+indicates to a principle that between the two left (right)-handed fermions from the families (\ref{18}), (\ref{19}), (\ref{24}) and (\ref{25}) there exists a unified force.
 It has an important consequence for the above-noted difermions of $A_{l}$ currents.

-Of course, thear appearance in the field of emission is compatible with the ideas of each of C and P as well as with the equality of summed charge of the interacted particles before and after the exchange by a virtual gauge boson.
+Of course, their appearance in the field of emission is compatible with the ideas of each of C and P as well as with the equality of summed charge of the interacted particles before and after the exchange by a virtual gauge boson.
 Such a principle is the unified and does not depend of whether the parafermions have a vector or an axial-vector nature.
-Then it is possible, for example, to interpret the P-symmetry as a conservation law not only of flavour \cite{1} but also of any type of the electric charge.
+Then it is possible, for example, to interpret the P-symmetry as a conservation law not only of flavour [12,13], but also of any type of the electric charge.

-There exists a range of the structural phenomena, in which the dynamical properties of P-parity become fully crucial.
+{\bf 3 Flavour symmetry criterion for lepton universality} There exists a range of the structural phenomena in which the dynamical properties of P-parity become fully crucial.
 An example of this may be a decay of $\tau$-lepton of a vector nature

-As well as in (\ref{46}), each of difermions (\ref{51}) and (\ref{52}) arises here at the conservation simultaneously of both lepton number
+As well as in (\ref{51}), each of difermions (\ref{56}) and (\ref{57}) arises here at the conservation simultaneously of both lepton number

 and vector C-even electric charge